Pick up your controller and lock the door, this year is for gaming and it’s shaping up to be a doozy! Here are the 10 most anticipated games of 2020.

 Another victim of release date pushbacks due to COVID-19, Cyberpunk 2077 was originally set for release on September 17th but will now hit shelves a few months later on November 19th.

 The Last Of Us II – March 29 – Naughty Dog

-Considering the last game came out in 2013 and it was a downright masterpiece, yep, The Last Of Us II is rightfully earns its place on this list.
+Considering the last game came out in 2013 and it was a downright masterpiece, yep, The Last Of Us Part II is rightfully earns its place on this list.
 The gameplay looks insanely beautiful, gritty, intense, and most of all, human.
 This time around we play through Ellie, fighting for survival in a brutal world and meditating on morality and human nature.
 Sounds like the first game?
 That’s because it is.
 Why fix something that isn’t broken?

 A new trailer has even given us our first glimpse of Joel, though they now seem estranged as Ellie embarks of a raging violent mission to avenge her dead lover.
 The complex gameplay mechanics, gorgeous graphics, and emotionally impactful trailers are enough to get us shaking in our boots.
 With excitement?
 With fear?
 Probably a good mix of both.